expenzTracker/miniproject/README.md

-# MyPiggy - automated expensense tracker
+# MyPiggy - automated expense tracker

 A new Flutter project.